A Seat at the Table: Overview

-In phase 2 of the project, findings from the first phase will guide us in co-designing strategies that will be tested in Melbourne west.
-The co-designed or co-produced strategies will be developed and implemented with support from young people and service providers in Melbourne west.
+In phase 2 of the project, we are guided by Peer Acadamy through a co-design process.
+Working with young people and service providers to develop strategies that will be tested in Melbourne west.
+The co-designed or co-produced ideas will also be further developed and implemented with support from young people and service providers in Melbourne west.

 This is where we take the ideas developed during the co-design process and trial them.

 In order to be successful in phase 3, working groups will be established for each idea.
 These groups will consist of young people from a diverse range of communities across the west and representatives from service providers.
 The purpose of the groups is to create a strong link between young refugee and asylum seekers living in Melbourne’s western region.

 A Seat at the Table looks to improve the mental health among young people through increased participation in mental health services, improved health literacy and pathways that are appropriate for both young people and service providers so that everyone has the option of accessing a service for assistance if and when they need.

 Seat at the Table hosted a final celebration of mental health and young people from refugee and asylum seeker backgrounds.